webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Works-for-a-Living.md

 ---
 aliases:
-  - Works for a Living
+- "Works for a Living"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Basic
-title: Works for a Living
-collection: Foci
-kind: Compendium
 ---

 ## Works for a Living
 You take great satisfaction in a job well done, whether it's coding, building houses, or mining asteroids.